cs-ed/edtech-plan-MGBrooks67/README.md

 Describe the software that you will use.
 Include software used for students as well as any software the instructor will use.
 This should include any software installed as well as any online services.

+Chico Unified School District is a Google Apps for Education district, so most of the software we use is through Google.

+The Learning Management System (LMS) is Google Classroom Grading, attendance and

+Students will use:

 ### Hardware Specifications